Katima Mulilo Bridge: Construction

 As the bridge was built on Zambian soil, it is entirely part of Zambia and is part of Zambia's M10 Route.
-When coming from the town of Sesheke, the entire bridge is crossed before the Namibia border immigration is reached.
+When coming from the town of Sesheke, the entire bridge is crossed before the border post with Namibia is reached.

 In 2002 the contract for construction was awarded to Concor of South Africa and Hochtief of Germany, with the bridge completed on schedule in 2004.
-The bridge was constructed using the German technique of incremental launching (Taktschiebe-Verfahren), with the deck of the bridge constructed on location then hydraulically pushed segment-by-segment across the river.
+The bridge was constructed using the German technique of incremental launching (Taktschiebe-Verfahren), with the deck of the bridge constructed on location and then hydraulically pushed segment-by-segment across the river.

 Opening

 The bridge was officially opened by the President of Namibia, Dr. Sam Nujoma, and President of Zambia, Levy Mwanawasa on 13 May 2004, in Katima Mulilo.